How to Manage Contractors Featured Image

 1. Assess and source the right contractors

-Unlike full-timers, who are happy to sit through numerous interview rounds and test projects, contractors prefer quick interview processes—where you hire them based on previous work (their portfolio).
+Unlike full-timers, who may be happy to sit through numerous interview rounds and test projects, contractors prefer quick interview processes—where you hire them based on previous work (their portfolio).

 Here are some tips for interviewing and onboarding independent contractors quickly: